Our Statement of Faith

 Dear Friends,

-Now, May God bless you richly,
+And may God bless you richly,

-As you follow Jesus closely,
+As you follow Jesus closely!

 Pastor Tim Sir